 For C++ modifiers, also write a unit-style test that constructs the modifier, constructs the target node, calls ApplyModifier directly, and asserts on the mutated fields.
 No PCM required for that path.

-Verifying with showdebug
+Verifying with debug tools

 [Camera Node] ComposableCameraFieldOfViewNode: